Previous dayApril 25, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-This magnitude 2.7 event was detected 87 km SE of Akutan, Alaska on April 25, 2026, with origin time 23:54 UTC.
+April 25, 2026 brought a magnitude 2.7 earthquake 87 km SE of Akutan, Alaska, logged at 23:54 UTC.
 Coming 16 hours after a magnitude 5.5 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
-The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+At a depth of 35.0 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 53.574°, -164.836°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-25